Profilers

 . -

 As mentioned we can also get a graphical output for better inspection.
-After having done a profiling try to export the results with:
+After having done profiling try to export the results with:

-you should be able to visualize the file by going to
+You should be able to visualize the file by going to

 chrome://tracing

-in any chromium based web browser.
+in any chromium-based web browser.
 Can you still identify the information printed in the previous exercises from the visualizations? -

-Running profiling on a single forward step can produce misleading results as it only provides a single sample that may depend on what background processes that are running on your computer.
+Running profiling on a single forward step can produce misleading results, as it only provides a single sample that may depend on what background processes are running on your computer.
 Therefore it is recommended to profile multiple iterations of your model.
 If this is the case then we need to include

 prof.step()